sambacha/dappspec/rules/README.md

 ## Rule selection and usage

 These rules are handpicked to be relevant for accuracy and consistancy in numerical, accounting, and financial usage.

+## Rules not currently within Language Tool

+### Usage of Ergative' verbs

+In English these can be used both transitively and intransitively, i.e. intransitive verbs become causatives when used transitively.

+- sell
+- unload
+- upload
+- unzip
+- deactivate

+Ensure understanding and correct usage.

+## Rules

-### Accrue
+### Example: Accrue

 [ACCRUE](https://community.languagetool.org/rule/show/ACCRUE?lang=en&subId=1)

-## Principles behind some of the selected rules
+### Principles behind some of the selected rules

 - [Commas in Dates](https://languagetool.org/insights/post/date-formats/#commas-in-dates)